apache/tvm/tests/python/contrib/test_hexagon/README.md

 HexagonLauncherRPC is a class to handle interactions with an Android phone which includes Hexagon DSP or Hexagon simulator to run a TVMModule(function/operation/graph) on Hexagon.
 HexagonLauncherRPC reuses [minRPC](https://github.com/apache/tvm/tree/main/src/runtime/minrpc) implementation to set up an RPC connection from host (your local machine) to Hexagon target, and it is passed through Android RPC server.

 ## Build Required Tools/Libraries
-To build TVM for Hexagon and run tests you need to run multiple steps which includes preparing required tools, setup environment variables and build various versions of TVM.
+To build TVM for Hexagon and run tests you need to run multiple steps which includes preparing required tools, setting up environment variables and building various versions of TVM.
 Alternatively, you can skip these instructions and use docker image which has pre-installed required tools.
-We highly recommend to use docker, specially if this is your first time working with Hexagon.
+We highly recommend to use docker, especially if this is your first time working with Hexagon.
 For instructions on using docker image follow ["use hexagon docker image"](#use-hexagon-docker-image).

 - Build TVMRuntime library and C++ RPC server for Android.
 - Build minRPC server along with FastRPC for Hexagon.